 Thomas also took time to note that Carmelo had sparkling white teeth which seemed to be showing all the time as he smiled at everything around him.

-As Thomas and O'Malley sat watching the fire, Carmelo started chattering in Spanish.
-Thomas watched as O'Malley would occasionally nod his head or answer in the same language.
+As Thomas and O'Rourke sat watching the fire, Carmelo started chattering in Spanish.
+Thomas watched as O'Rourke would occasionally nod his head or answer in the same language.
 Thomas was completely in the dark.